haproxytech/kubernetes-ingress/documentation/README.md

 - by default disabled
 - `IPs or CIDR` - coma or space separated list of IP addresses or CIDRs
 - :information_source: service annotation will override ingress one that overrides config map annotation
-- Annotation: `whitelist-with-rate-limit`
-  - apply rate-limiting, but exclude addresses from whitelist

 ### Secrets